VarunPro23/F20GA/Interactive/README.md

 ***Scene structure***

 The scene has a signal, a race flag, a mustang and an aston martin.
 The cars are placed in front of the signal, and the flag is placed behind the signal.
+I was not able to import the cars into OpenGL, only the signal and the race flag were imported into OpenGL.
+The cars were too complex for OpenGL to load, and the code kpet throwing a "std::length_error", which I was not able to resolve.

 **Shaders and Materials**